-Farms and Industries are under strict regulations for effluent discharge - still, unmanageable algae blooms are causing human and environmental health issues as well as losses in water related industries and related real estate businesses.
+Farms and Food & Beverage Industries are under strict regulations for waste management - still, unmanageable algae blooms from excessive waste nutrients are causing human and environmental health issues as well as losses in water related industries and related real estate businesses.
 THEY ARE ALL SEEKING A BETTER SOLUTION!

 More than 1,500 parties from across the Great Lakes, including national, state, and tribal governments in Canada and the United States, formed a Great Lakes task force in 2004, prompted by these concerns.
 This was to cost as much as $20 billion over 20 years.

 All together, sugar farmers have spent about $260 million on clean up, largely by keeping water on farms, cleaning out ditches where phosphorus-rich soil settles.

 Canada and the United States signed the Great Lakes Water Quality Agreement and spent billions restoring the lakes, reducing phosphorus loading in Lake Erie by 60 percent.